Plumsail/forms-docs/Public/how-to/excel-datatable.rst

-Use table to add rows to Excel (Office365) or Google Sheet from Public Web Form
+How to create Excel or Google Sheet rows from Data Table with Power Automate
 ================================================================================

 .. contents:: Contents: